hashicorp/terraform-provider-azurerm/website/docs/r/linux_web_app.html.markdown

 * `sticky_settings` - A `sticky_settings` block as defined below.

 * `virtual_network_subnet_id` - (Optional) The subnet id which will be used by this Web App for [regional virtual network integration](https://docs.microsoft.com/en-us/azure/app-service/overview-vnet-integration#regional-virtual-network-integration).
-Changing this forces a new Linux Web App to be created.

 ~> **NOTE on regional virtual network integration:** The AzureRM Terraform provider provides regional virtual network integration via the standalone resource [app_service_virtual_network_swift_connection](app_service_virtual_network_swift_connection.html) and in-line within this resource using the `virtual_network_subnet_id` property.
 You cannot use both methods simutaneously.